I’m originally from the coast and I miss the beach so much. In fact, I think it actually intensifies as I get older.

 Beach Shoebox Diorama Activity

-To make this beach shoebox diorama, you’ll need the following: (Affiliate links are provided here for convenience.
+To make this beach shoebox diorama, you’ll need the following: (This post contains affiliate links.
 For details, see our Disclosure Policy.)

 - Empty shoebox

 - Printer (with ink)